East Texas & North Louisiana Basin Dynamics

 The Haynesville remains a very enticing shale gas play.
 It is one of the most explored of the shale plays, has ample pipeline capacity, and is very near the large growing LNG export market.
-The existing infrastructure provides producers 17 major pipelines to serve the Haynesville, including eight intrastate pipelines and the following 11 interstate transmission lines:
+The existing infrastructure provides producers 17 major pipelines to serve the Haynesville, including eight intrastate pipelines and 11 interstate transmission lines.

 These enticing returns coupled with existing facilities and infrastructure provide for pad- drilled wells with low incremental costs and rapid “spud-to-sales” cycle times.
 This attractive combination has incentivized several companies to bet big on the Haynesville basin, including Chesapeake, Covey Park, EXCO, Range Resources and Comstock.